 It has been the result of 6 years of research and development into a number of unsolved computer science problems.
-It is redundantly replicated but without the drawbacks of inefficient uses of large amount of power, or blockchain's inability to scale to millions of simultaneous users, without significant compromise or centralizing.
+It is redundantly replicated but without the drawbacks of inefficient uses of large amounts of power, or blockchain's inability to scale to millions of simultaneous users, without significant compromise or centralizing.

 The developer section will get you started with building on the Radix Test Network using client libraries with full break-downs on simple code examples for various use-cases that the Radix technology is suitable for.
 These are intended to give dApp developers a real-world understanding of the underlying logic and potential of the network in their development process.

 If you want to run a Radix Node and connect to the Testnet go to the node runner section.
-It will walk you through the system requirements and dependencies of the docker container, as well as comprehensive step-by-step instructions which outline how to configure your network environment for running a Radix node and connecting to the Radix testnet.
+It will walk you through the system requirements and dependencies of the docker container, as well as comprehensive step-by-step instructions which outline how to configure your network environment for running a Radix node and connecting to the Radix Testnet.

-Download the Radix wallets and take them for a test drive on Mac, Windows, Linux and Android.
+Download the Radix wallets and take them for a test drive on Mac, Windows, Linux, and Android.

 Telegram for general chat

-Discord for developer chat
+Discord for developers chat